 - the approved traveller subsequently:

 - o does not travel; and

 - does not advise Centrelink prior to the travel departure that s/he will not be travelling;

 and

-the reasons for the missed travel were not due to circumstances beyond the approved traveller's control.
+- the reasons for the missed travel were not due to circumstances beyond the approved traveller's control.

-91.3.2 Penalties for tertiary and secondary non-school students and non-student travellers
+91.3.2 Penalties for tertiary students, secondary non-school students and their associated non-student travellers

-Where an approved tertiary and secondary non-school student traveller or a non-student traveller is considered to have missed booked travel, the approved traveller will not have travel for that journey re-booked or paid for in advance by Centrelink.
+Where an approved tertiary student, secondary non-school student or an associated non-student traveller is considered to have missed booked travel, the approved traveller will not have travel for that journey re-booked or paid for in advance by Centrelink.